apache/trafficserver/doc/admin/security-options.en.rst

 In order to accomplish this, we:

 ..
-XXX:: This numbering is ridiculous.
+This numbering is ridiculous.
 I need to re-read this doc with a fresh mind and re(number|order) it.

 2. Edit the following variables in the :ref:`records-config-ssl-termination` section of :file:`records.config`: